andresacg30/acme-employees/README.md

   RENE-ASTRID: 3

 # Files in the repository

 - main.py: the main program.
 This program will take a command line argument to output the tables.
 Scroll down to find the instructions to run it.
 - acme_test.py: the unit tests for the main program.
 I used Python's unittest for it.
 - employees.txt: text file containing the employees info for example #1.
 - employees1.txt: text file containing the employees info for example #2.

 # How to run the program

 This is a command line program.
 Download the main.py file and save it in the same folder as the employees data files.
 You can download employees and employees1 for testing, and the file for test itself.
 Once you have the main.py in the same folder as your data, open a command line in that folder and run:

   - python main.py (NAME OF THE FILE WITH THE DATA.txt)

   E.G:
   - python main.py employees.txt

+# Program logic

+To get the desired result we need to compare the times worked by all the possible combinations of two employees.
+We compare the worked schedule on each weekday and combination and count how many times some employee was working in the time range of other employee.
+When we have the worked schedule, we can split it in "START TIME" and "END TIME".
+To know if the time range of an employee falls in the time range of another, we could say that:

+  - IF the start time of the employee X is GREATER OR EQUAL than the start time of the employee Y, AND the end time of X employee is LESS OR EQUAL than the end time of the employee Y, then they coincided in the office.

+  # Functions in my progam:
+    - get_data()
+    - organize_data()
+    - make_combinations()
+    - choose_pair()
+    - make_matrix()
+    - prepare_time()
+    - find_coincidences()
+    - main()

+# My approach

+The first thing to do when working with data is clean it.
+So, the program first gets the name of the file with get_data(), which is the name parsed in the command line argument.
+Then, it reads the file safely, creates a list without the line splits and without white spaces.
+Erasing this symbol is just a security approach to any wrong whitespaces that could be in the data (check example #1 - RENE - SUNDAY).
+Finally, it creates a dict with the name of the employee as key and his schedule as value.
+E.G: {"ASTRID": "MO10:00-12:00,TH12:00-14:00,SU20:00-21:00"), we will reffer this list as employees list from now.

+After having the employees dict, we could get each employees name from the keys.
+That's when make_combinations() takes action.
+It will take every employees name and make all possible combinations of pair of the employees dict.
+It returns a list containing the combinations.

+Now we want to compare the schedules of every combinations.
+For this, I created the funcion choose_pair(), which will extract the information of the pair of employees from the employees dict.
+It returns a new dict only with the information of that pair.